dmltdev/dmltdev/dev_philosophy.md

 ## Code Readability

+* Style matters in programming for better reading.
 * Strive for code that is easy to read and understand.
 * Use meaningful variable and function names.
 * Follow a consistent coding style (e.g., indentation, naming conventions).